-We have financed our operations primarily through revenue from partner licensing, collaboration and manufacturing agreements, public and private placements of debt and equity securities, and financing of equipment acquisitions and certain tenant leasehold improvements.
+We have financed our operations primarily through cash from licensing, collaboration and manufacturing agreements, public and private placements of debt and equity securities, and financing of equipment acquisitions and certain tenant leasehold improvements.

-We had cash, cash equivalents and short-term investments in marketable securities of \$362.0 million and indebtedness of \$240.5 million, including \$215.0 million of 3.25% convertible subordinated notes due September 2012, \$20.0 million in capital lease obligations, and \$5.5 million in other liabilities as of March 31, 2010.
+We had cash, cash equivalents and short-term investments in marketable securities of \$518.6 million and indebtedness of \$240.6 million, including \$215.0 million of 3.25% convertible subordinated notes due September 2012, \$18.5 million in capital lease obligations, and \$7.1 million in other liabilities as of March 31, 2011.

-Due to the continuing adverse environment in the credit markets, we may experience reduced liquidity with respect to some of our short-term investments.
+Due to the potential for continued uncertainty in the credit markets in 2011, we may experience reduced liquidity with respect to some of our short-term investments.
 These investments are generally held to maturity, which is less than one year.
 However, if the need arose to liquidate such securities before maturity, we may experience losses on liquidation.
-At March 31, 2010, the average time to maturity of the investments held in our portfolio was approximately five months and the contractual maturity of any single investment did not exceed twelve months.
+At March 31, 2011, the average time to maturity of the investments held in our portfolio was approximately six months and the maturity of any single investment did not exceed twelve months.
 To date we have not experienced any liquidity issues with respect to these securities, but should such issues arise, we may be required to hold some, or all, of these securities until maturity.
 We believe that, even allowing for potential liquidity issues with respect to these securities, our remaining cash, cash equivalents, and short-term investments will be sufficient to meet our anticipated cash needs for at least the next twelve months.
 Based on our available cash and our expected operating cash requirements, we do not intend to sell these securities and it is more likely than not that we will not be required to sell these securities before we recover the amortized cost basis.
 Accordingly, we believe there are no other-than-temporary impairments on these securities and have not recorded a provision for impairment.